-- Organizing awareness campaigns to change consumer and corporate behaviours on acquiring products that minimally impact the land before and after consumption (small changes, such as choosing paper over plastic, could prove beneficial to the land); - Promoting agricultural practices that strengthen the land regenerative capacity (for example, agroforestry, no-till agriculture, organic fertilizer, etc.) or generate positive externalities (such as improved water percolation, reduced erosion, etc.); - Adopting innovative ways to reduce post-harvest food loss and waste by promoting e-marketing/direct sale from farmer to consumer, which would also reduce wrapping products and enhance both efficiency and sustainability; - Encouraging consumers to buy locally; to reduce, reuse and recycle products; and to adopt healthier and environmentally friendlier diets, as it could free up or save the land and lower carbon emissions; - Planning for urban expansion and cities to ensure that they become more sustainable: socially (justice), economically (equity), politico-culturally (responsibility) and environmentally (viability) sustainable; - Supporting the adoption of green technologies in production processes including at the farm level and throughout the supply chain with an emphasis on using clean energy. - Supporting the civil society to raise awareness and build capacity at the local level for the implementation and adoption of environmental initiatives that promote sustainable production and consumption; - Shifting towards balanced diets such as the Mediterranean diet, which emphasizes plant-based foods, for example, grains, legumes, fruits and vegetables and nuts and seeds, and usually available locally and seasonally;
+- impact the land before and after consumption (small changes, such as choosing paper over plastic, could prove beneficial to the land); - Promoting agricultural practices that strengthen the land regenerative capacity (for example, agroforestry, no-till agriculture, organic fertilizer, etc.) or generate positive externalities (such as improved water percolation, reduced erosion, etc.): - Adopting innovative ways to reduce post-harvest food loss and waste by promoting e-marketing/direct sale from farmer to consumer, which would also reduce wrapping products and enhance both efficiency and sustainability; - Encouraging consumers to buy locally; to reduce, reuse and recycle products; and to adopt healthier and environmentally friendlier diets, as it could free up or save the land and lower carbon emissions; - Planning for urban expansion and cities to ensure that they become more sustainable: socially (justice), economically (equity), politico-culturally (responsibility) and environmentally (viability) sustainable; - Supporting the adoption of green technologies in production processes including at farm level and throughout the supply chain with an emphasis on using clean energy. - Supporting the civil society to raise awareness and build capacity at local level for the implementation and adoption of environmental initiatives that promote sustainable production and consumption; - Shifting towards balanced diets such as the Mediterranean diet, which emphasizes plant-based foods, for example, grains, legumes, fruits and vegetables and nuts and seeds, and usually available locally and seasonally;